twitchdev/deeplink-unity/README.md

 On Unity 2021 nothing further is required for this to function

-Unity 2020 will require:
+Unity 2020 will require this manifest change:

 `<meta-data android:name="unityplayer.UnityActivity" android:value="true" />`

-Unity 2019 and older will require (Note this was not tested but should work):
+Unity 2019 and older will require these manifest changes (Note this was not tested but should work):

     <activity android:name="com.unity3d.player.UnityPlayerNativeActivity"
               android:label="@string/app_name">